Stewart Island: Demographics

-Government

-From 1841 to 1853, Stewart Island was governed as New Leinster Province, then as part of New Munster Province.
-From 1853 onwards, it was part of the Otago Province.

-In local government today, Stewart Island is represented by one councilor on the Southland District Council.
-There is a Stewart Island/Rakiura Community Board to serve as the link between the community and the District Council.
-At the Southland Regional Council, it is part of the Invercargill-Rakiura ward.

-Stewart Island shares with some other islands a certain relaxation in some of the rules governing commercial activities.
-For example, every transport service operated solely on Great Barrier Island, the Chatham Islands, or Stewart Island is exempt from the Transport Act of 1962.
+In the 2018 census ethnicities were recorded as being: 93.4% European, 19.9% Māori, 1.5% Pasifika, 0.7% Asian, and 2.2% other ethnicities.

 Ecology

 Flora

-Although the clay soil is not very fertile, the high rainfall and warm weather mean that the island is densely forested throughout.
-Native plants include the world's southernmost dense forest of podocarps (southern conifers) and hardwoods such as rātā and kāmahi in the lowland areas with mānuka shrubland at higher elevations.
-The trees are thought to have become established here since the last ice age from seeds brought across the strait by seabirds, which would explain why the beech trees that are so common in New Zealand, but whose seeds are dispersed by the wind rather than birds, are not found on Stewart Island.

 Noeline Baker purchased land near Halfmoon Bay in the early 1930s and with a checklist by botanist Leonard Cockayne populated it with all the local indigenous plants.
 She gave the land and her house to the government in 1940, and today Moturau Moana is New Zealand's southernmost public garden.

 Fauna

-There are many species of birds on Stewart Island that have been able to continue to thrive because of the relative absence of the cats, rats, stoats, ferrets, weasels and other predators that humans brought to the main islands.
+There are many species of birds on Stewart Island that have been able to continue to thrive because of the absence of the stoats, ferrets, and weasels that humans brought to the main islands.
 There are even more species of birds, including huge colonies of sooty shearwater and other seabirds, on The Snares and the other smaller islands offshore.
 The birds of Stewart Island include weka, kākā, albatross, the flightless Stewart Island kiwi, silvereyes, fantails, and kererū.
-The endangered yellow-eyed penguin has a significant number of breeding sites here, while the large colonies of sooty shearwaters on the offshore Muttonbird Islands are subject to muttonbirding, a sustainable harvesting programme managed by Rakiura Māori.
-Meanwhile, a small population of kakapo, a flightless parrot which is very close to extinction, was found on Stewart Island in 1977 and the birds subsequently moved to smaller islands (Codfish Island) for protection from feral cats.
-The South Island saddleback is similarly preserved.
-Stewart Island is the sole remaining breeding place of the critically endangered southern New Zealand dotterel.
+The endangered yellow-eyed penguin has a significant number of breeding sites here.
 The South Island giant moa (Dinornis robustus) occurred on the island, subfossil remains having been retrieved in its dunes.